redhat-openstack/infrared/docs/source/standalone_deployment.rst

 Standalone deployment
 =====================

-Infrared allows to deploy tripleo openstack in stancalone mode.
+Infrared allows to deploy tripleo openstack in standalone mode.
 This means that all the openstack services will be hosted on one node.
 See https://blueprints.launchpad.net/tripleo/+spec/all-in-one for details.